The whole world is getting hip to Bobby Rush.

 “I’m sitting on top of the blues.
 I’m a bluesman who’s sitting on the top of my game, proud of what I do and proud of who I am and thankful for people accepting me for what I am and who I am,” says the charismatic Rush.
 “I’m happy about what I’m doing and still enthused about what I’m doing.
 And I think we’ve got some good songs.”

-To date Bobby has earned 12 Blues Music Awards and 48 nominations, including the prestigious B.B.
+To date Bobby has earned 12 Blues Music Awards and 51 nominations, including the prestigious B.B.
 King Entertainer of the Year Award and Album of the Year.
-Rush co-starred in the 2014 documentary Take Me to the Riveralongside Terrence Howard, Snoop Dogg, and Mavis Staples.
-That same year, Bobby joined Dan Aykroyd on The Tonight Show With Jimmy Fallonto perform two songs, marking his first late-night television appearance.
+Rush co-starred in the 2014 documentary Take Me to the River alongside Terrence Howard, Snoop Dogg, Booker T. Jones and Mavis Staples.
+That same year, Bobby joined Dan Aykroyd on The Tonight Show Starring Jimmy Fallon to perform two songs, marking his first late-night television appearance.

 *Feature image Bill Steber